OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/redmine.md

 | **Redmine User Name**      | Always                                       | Provide the username of the Redmine user created for OpsHub Integration Manager.
 Please refer to  [User Privileges](#user-privileges) for more details. |
 | **Redmine User Password**  | Always                                       | Provide Redmine Users password |

-If the system is deployed on HTTPS and a self-signed certificate is used, then you will have to import the SSL Certificate to be able to access the system from TEST MEDIAWIKI.
-Click [Import SSL Certificates](import-ssl-certificates.md) to learn how to import SSL certificate.
+If the system is deployed on HTTPS and a self-signed certificate is used, then you will have to import the SSL Certificate to be able to access the system from OpsHub Integration Manager Click [Import SSL Certificates](../getting-started/ssl-certificate-configuration.md) to learn how to import SSL certificate.

 # Mapping Configuration
 Map the fields between Redmine and the other system to be integrated to ensure that the data between both the systems synchronizes correctly.
 Click [Mapping Configuration](../integrate/mapping-configuration.md) to learn the step-by-step process to configure mapping between the systems.